How to build size and strength in 2023

 A program for building muscle

 This bodybuilding program is pretty simple, too simplistic some people may say.
 But it is effective.
 If followed correctly over time, this program will help you build muscle.
-Anyone who cannot use it to build muscle is doing it wrong.
+Anyone who does resistance training program and cannot use it to build muscle is doing it wrong.

 Check it out here

 These programs can be run repeatedly by cycling through each program start to finish, then cycling back around.
 The programs can be run in alternating cycles, that is, complete one, then the other, the repeat this process.
-There is also a few different ways to mesh these programs into one cohesive program.
+There is also a few different ways to mesh these programs into one really good form of cohesive program.